araml/libmelicus/README.md

 - [x] cmus
 - [x] mpd
 - [ ] Moc
-- [ ] Mpv
+- [x] Mpv
 - [ ] mp3blaster
 - [ ] DeadBeef
 - [ ] ~~Spotify~~ (The terms of usage seem very bad)

 ## Compilation

-You can run the `build.sh` script or config cmake by hand enabling or disabling specific music players.
+You can run the `build.sh` script or if you wish run cmake by hand.

-It supports any music player that uses **unix sockets** for communication.

-If a music player uses a custom lib/dbus the support is **disabled** by default and must be enabled.

-For example to enable mpd_support

-`cmake -G Ninja -DMPD_SUPPORT=ON ..`
+If a music player doesn't use unix sockets for IPC, like a custom lib or dbus then you need to initialize this **before** doing any function call (see examples/)

 The shared object is located in /build/libmelicus/, for C include `audio_status.h` and for C++ include `audio_status.hpp`